mavlink/MAVSDK-Swift/README.md

 ### Manually

-1. Download the SDK from [here](https://s3.eu-central-1.amazonaws.com/dronecode-sdk/dronecore-swift-prototype.zip)
+1. Download the SDK from [here](https://s3.eu-central-1.amazonaws.com/dronecode-sdk/dronecode-sdk-swift-latest.zip)

-2. Unzip 'dronecore-swift-prototype.zip'
+2. Unzip 'dronecode-sdk-swift-latest.zip'

 3. With your project open in Xcode, select your **Target**.
 Under **General** tab, find **Linked Framework and Libraries** and then click the **+** button.